 Founded in 1992, Manhattan Neighborhood Network (MNN) is Manhattan’s free, public access cable network.
 We operate two media production and education facilities in Manhattan and run five cablecast channels reaching over 600,000 cable subscribers in the borough:

-MNN offers low cost training in video production, editing and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.
+MNN offers affordable training in video production, editing and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.